The Kimyal Tribe: A Gospel History

 Over the years, consulting with many churches, pastoring three, planting one, overseeing the planting of seven others, I have come to the conclusion that many in our churches have a misunderstanding of and a conflation of terms when they talk about outreach and evangelism.
 They are different.
 They may be handmaids to one another but … More The Difference between Outreach and Evangelism

-Updating a Reading List for Multi-ethnic Ministry The bibliography associated with my chapter in A Heart for Community: New Models for Urban and Suburban Ministry (2010) is somewhat out of date.
-This is not because the previous books are irrelevant or have been superseded but because new literature has been added to the corpus of … More An Updated Reading List on Multi-ethnic Ministry and a Short Apologetic for Broader Reading Patterns
+Updating a Reading List for Multi-ethnic Ministry (Revised again May 18, 2023) The bibliography associated with my chapter in A Heart for Community: New Models for Urban and Suburban Ministry (2010) is somewhat out of date.
+This is not because the previous books are irrelevant or have been superseded but because new literature has been … More An Updated Reading List on Multi-ethnic Ministry and a Short Apologetic for Broader Reading Patterns

 I started this post some time ago (2 years).
 I hope it is completely irrelevant.
 Gun violence isn’t a left or right issue.
 It isn’t even a law versus more laws issue.
 There is more evidence all the time of a deep sickness at the core of American society in these shootings in Columbine, CO, … More The Next Shooting